CodinGame/monaco-editor-wrapper/README.md

 It also includes some tools allowing to add some missing features to monaco-editor:
 - `preventAlwaysConsumeTouchEvent`, mobile feature corresponding to the `alwaysConsumeMouseWheel` monaco-editor option
+- `collapseCodeSectionsFromRanges` allows to create and collapse a code section
 - `collapseCodeSections` allows to create and collapse a code section between 2 tokens
 - `registerTextDecorationProvider` allows to compute decorations on all existing editors
 - `hideCodeWithoutDecoration` allows to hide code parts that have a specific decoration